 E1027 | play | medium | “Emerald ID: E1027 – Weight: 1.41 Carats – Origin: Zambia”

-Clear, transparent emeralds are the cream of the crop in terms of gem quality.
+Clear, transparent emeralds are the cream of the crop in terms of gem quality, and the vast majority come from Colombia, though there are other locations of high quality specimens such as Zambia.
 Not only are they pretty, but they’re also durable.
 The faceting process for emeralds, and most gems in general, is a brutal process that can shatter the gem a cutter is working on if they are not careful.

 The emerald cut as shown left was specifically developed for emeralds due to durability issues caused by their inclusions.
 Modern cutting techniques have significantly reduced the impact on these gems, allowing them to be faceted in almost any imaginable shape from round to pear, as well as shine brighter overall.